 - 1. 4-H'ers must attend a minimum of 4 club meetings during the year to be eligible to sell in the auction.
 Independent 4-H'ers must meet with their mentor a minimum of four times. - 2.
-4-H member must show the animal to sell the animal in the auction. - Each member may sell ONLY one animal (MALE OR FEMALE) either swine, beef, sheep, goat, one market pen of three poultry, one market pen of three ducks, one fryer rabbit, or one dairy in the Blue Ribbon Auction. - 4.
+4-H member must show the animal to sell the animal in the auction. - 3.
+Each member may sell ONLY one animal (MALE OR FEMALE) either swine, beef, sheep, goat, one market pen of three poultry, one market pen of three ducks, one fryer rabbit, or one dairy in the Blue Ribbon Auction. - 4.
 Bucket calves are not allowed to sell in the auction. - 5.
-Members may sell only one animal. - 6.
+Members may sell only one animal, no animal may be sold more than one year. - 6.
 Selling will be on a dollar-per-head basis. - 7.
 All blue ribbon animals will be sold by lottery.
-For 2021, Grand Champions and Reserve Grand Champions of each species will sell first, followed by all the balance of the beef, dairy, goats, sheep, swine, chickens and rabbits will follow in that order.
+For 2022, Grand Champions and Reserve Grand Champions of each species will sell first, followed by all the balance of the goats, sheep, swine, beef, dairy, poultry and rabbits will follow in that order.
 The order of the 4-H'ers will be drawn by lot following the market classes. - 8.
 Ceilings are placed on the sale price for all animals.
 "Ceiling" refers to the top dollar amount above market price that a 4-Her can receive for an animal.
 Currently the ceilings are set at:

-Champion Beef/Dairy un to \$500
+Champion Beef/Dairy u ip to \$599

-Reserve Champion Beef/Dairy up to \$550
+Reserve Champion Beef/Dairy ip to \$550

-All other Beef/Dairy up to \$475
+All other Beef/Dairy ip to \$475

-Champion Sheep & Swine & Goat up to \$475
+Champion Sheep & Swine & Goat ip to \$475

-Reserve Champion Sheep & Swine & Goat up to \$425
+Reserve Champion Sheep & Swine & Goat ip to \$425

-All other Sheep & Swine & Goat .up to \$375
+All other Sheep & Swine & Goat ıp to \$375

-Champion Rabbit Fryer & Market Chicken up to \$175
+Champion Rabbit Fryer & Market Chicken u ip to \$175

-Reserve Champion Rabbit & Market Chicken up to \$150
+Reserve Champion Rabbit & Market Chicken u ip to \$150

-All other rabbits & other market chickens up to \$125
+All other rabbits & other market chickens u ip to \$125